-Just as I moved to Ross-on-Wye the Embroiderers’ Guild were setting up a new local branch and after volunteering to join the committee I became the Chair of the new branch.
+Just as I was moving to Ross-on-Wye the Embroiderers’ Guild were setting up a new local branch here and after volunteering to join the committee I became the Chair of the new branch.
 It started in October 2019 meeting regularly twice a month for workshops and a separate Meet & Stitch get-together.
 Since lockdown began in March 2020 meetings have been put on hold but we have been able to continue virtual meetings using Zoom and our initial membership of over 30 still remains.

 My interests and favourite techniques continue to evolve.
 I always want to share what I learn and what I do.
 I have an adult teaching certificate which I gained directly after my retirement.
 I enjoy passing on new skills and hope to encourage others to experiment and learn once we can all start mixing together again.
-I hope to be a part of Open Studios in this locality next year and in that way start to forge some more new friendships
+I hope to be a part of the Open Studios Art Trail in this locality next year and in that way start to forge some more new friendships

 This is a scene I created from strips of fabric cut to curved shapes and bonded to a background, then printed with wooden printing blocks.
 It was machine embroidered and then finished with some hand embroidery.